 Before signing the Letter of Engagement, you're required to verify your address and identity.
 You'll be asked to show your driving license or passport and supply a mortgage statement or utility bill.

-Now it's time to complete some forms; be completely transparent, as failure to do so may lead to delays further down the line.
+Now it's time to complete some forms; be completely transparent, as failure may lead to delays further down the line.

 Speak to Your Mortgage Provider

-Assuming there's an outstanding mortgage on the property, the mortgage lender will need to be informed that the property is being sold.
+Assuming there's an outstanding mortgage on the property, the mortgage lender must be informed that the property is being sold.
 They'll advise about paying off the due balance when the sale goes through or porting your mortgage, which means transferring it to your new property.

 When the conveyancer receives the paperwork, they'll compose a "draft" contract to send to the buyer's conveyancer.
-This agreement outlines what fixtures and fittings are included in the sale, along with copies of all the supporting documents you've provided.
-It will give the completion date, which is approximately two to four weeks after exchanging contracts.
+This agreement outlines what fixtures and fittings are included in the sale and copies of all the supporting documents you've provided.
+It will give the completion date approximately two to four weeks after exchanging contracts.

 Next, you'll need to permit the buyer's surveyor to come and inspect the property's condition and maybe other professionals such as plumbers and electricians, depending on the information you've given in the questionnaire.

-At this stage, a buyer may try to renegotiate the property's final price to take any extra costs into account.
+At this stage, a buyer may try to renegotiate the property's final price to consider any extra costs.

 Exchange of Contracts

-When the buyer is satisfied with the condition of the property and the draft contract has been agreed, including the fixtures and fittings to be included in the sale, the conveyancer will exchange contracts with the buyer's conveyancer.
+When the buyer is satisfied with the property's condition and the draft contract has been agreed upon, including the fixtures and fittings to be included in the sale, the conveyancer will exchange contracts with the buyer's conveyancer.
 The deposit (usually 10%) will be transferred to your conveyancer's client account.

-Usually four weeks after exchange, completion takes place.
-This is when the outstanding balance is received by the conveyancer and the keys are handed over to the buyer.
+Usually, four weeks after exchange, completion takes place.
+The conveyancer receives the outstanding balance, and the keys are handed over to the buyer.

-If you'd like advice on any aspect of the conveyancing process, please call us today on 020 3137 7877 and one of our property experts will be delighted to help.
+If you would like to buy a property in central London and would like advice on any aspect of the conveyancing process, please call Circa London on 020 3137 7877, and one of our property experts will be delighted to help.